roman-milk/roman-milk.github.io/the-carpet.md

  Luckily, traffic still hadn't moved an inch and so I had plenty of time to ruin my hairdo and soak every strain of hair in god-knows whose sperm.
 After another couple of minutes, I was starting to scoop off more sperm from my head than I was smearing onto it and so I stopped, realizing that I had covered my entire slutty body in this filthy sludge.
 Without any more reason to lower my right hand towards the carpet to get more sperm, I switched hands in between my legs and shoved two fingers of my right hand into my quivering cunt.
 As my right hand was much more skilled at giving me pleasure, I was on the verge of yet another climax in no time at all.

  Realizing that the mere sight of myself in my current state would greatly magnify my orgasm, I waited until the very last second and then simply looked at myself in the rear view mirror.
 I looked grimy and sleazy, as if an entire jar of hair gel had been poured onto my head and had been left to run down my face.
 I knew off course that it wasn't hair gel, which made me climax even harder.
 Without taking my eyes off myself, I convulsed violently, bucking and jumping in my seat, grunting and moaning.
 When it was all over, I laid back in my seat - my fingers still in my pussy - and looked down at my clothes, mildly disgusted with myself.
-Report_Story #3